Frequently

 Are Partial dentures noticeable?

-What are SEMCD or Suction dentures?
-Am I a candidate?
+What are SEMCD (Lower Suction Dentures) and am I a candidate?

 How long do Lower Suction dentures last?